Header Image 1

 When Will I Study the Health and Social Care Foundation Degree?

 The Health and Social Care Foundation Degree is a full-time course.
-The first two years of a BA (Hons) or BSc (Hons) is delivered over 2 years, every Wednesday from 1pm to 8pm, term-time only for 33 weeks each year.
+The first two years of a BA (Hons) or BSc (Hons) is delivered over 2 years, face to face every Wednesday from 1pm to 8pm, the FDa is a term-time course and runs over 33 weeks each year.

 How Will I Be Assessed?